sleepymalc/VSCode-LaTeX-Inkscape/README.md

 },
 ```

-Make sure that the curly braces above have a tailing comma, otherwise Vscode will complain about it.
+Make sure that the curly braces above have a tailing comma, otherwise VSCode will complain about it.

 Now, as long as you see there is a spelling error, you just type `cmd+l`, the keybinding will do the following things: